Visgean/pdfs-rename/README.md

 # Bulk rename PDFs

 Renames all whacky PDF named files to a bit better form.
+Extracts new name either from metadata or text on the first slide.

 ### Install: